libp2p/blog/src/_blog/webtransport.md

 ### libp2p Specs

 We have a prose specification on how libp2p uses WebTransport here: [libp2p WebTransport spec](https://github.com/libp2p/specs/tree/master/webtransport).
 This describes the addressing scheme, certificate use, HTTP endpoint, and security handshake in greater detail.
-Different libp2p language implementations write their WebTransport implementations in accordance with this specification.
+Different libp2p language implementations write their WebTransport implementations following this specification.

 It's important to note that libp2p only specifies the [HTTP/3](https://datatracker.ietf.org/doc/draft-ietf-webtrans-http3/) variant.

 ### State of WebTransport in Browsers

-Currently, WebTransport support is limited to Chromium browsers ([which shipped in Chrome 97](https://chromestatus.com/feature/4854144902889472)) as the protocol and Web API is not supported elsewhere.
+Currently, WebTransport support is limited to Chromium browsers ([which shipped in Chrome 97](https://chromestatus.com/feature/4854144902889472)) as the protocol and Web API are not supported elsewhere.
 See the [Can I Use? page for more details](https://caniuse.com/webtransport).

 From our experience integrating QUIC into libp2p, browser vendors will likely not simultaneously support multiple draft versions of WebTransport.
 Instead, they will drop support for older versions as soon as they deploy support for a new version.